Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Introduction

-There are numerous examples of researchers binarizing continuous treatments in public health contexts.
-For example, Hu et al. investigated the relationship between in a ``low-risk'' group and risk of type 2 diabetes in women \cite{hu_diet_2001}.
-In another example, Wu et al. calculated the effect of air pollution and mortality \cite{wu_causal_2019}.
+There are numerous other examples of researchers binarizing continuous exposures in public health contexts.
+For example, Hu et al. investigated the relationship between being in a ``low-risk'' group versus a ``high-risk'' group and risk of type 2 diabetes in women \cite{hu_diet_2001}.
+Wu et al. calculated the effect of air pollution and mortality \cite{wu_causal_2019}.
 In addition, researchers employ the binarized ATE across the social sciences, like in political science and economics.
-Kurtz and Lauretig investigated the effect of economic liberatlization on political protest acitivty \cite{kurtz_does_2022}.
+Kurtz and Lauretig investigated the effect of economic liberalization on political protest activity \cite{kurtz_does_2022}.
 Carneiro, Lokshin, and Umapathi looked at the effect of increased schooling on income in Indonesia \cite{carneiro_average_2017}.

-In this paper, we show that the binarized ATE is the same as the difference in average outcome under two related modified treatment policies (MTP).
-MTPs are an example of a population-level intervention in which one considers a counterfactual world in which changes to underlying distributions of different variables are considered \cite{hubbard_population_2008}.
-In particular, MTPs are policies that change the underlying distribution of the treatment variable in a population such that the new distribution depends on covariates as well as an individual's natural value of treatment, as defined by Hanuese and Rotnitzky \cite{haneuse_estimation_2013}.
-An individual's natural value of treatment is the value of treatment an individual would receive in the status-quo world, prior to any intervention, which could differ across individuals.
-By considering shifts in the underlying population distribution of the treatment, MTPs allow for stochastic interventions rather than deterministic interventions.
-These types of interventions can therefore represent counterfactual worlds that are more realistic in modeling the type of behaviors that researchers may expect in a target population.
+In this paper, we show that the BATE is the same as the difference in average outcomes under two related modified treatment policies (MTPs).
+MTPs are an example of a population-level intervention in which one considers a counterfactual world in which changes to underlying distributions of the exposure of interest are considered \cite{hubbard_population_2008}.
+In particular, MTPs are policies that change the underlying distribution of the exposure variable in a population such that the new distribution depends on covariates as well as an individual's natural value of exposure, as defined by Haneuse and Rotnitzky \cite{haneuse_estimation_2013}.